 FRP/Stainless Steel Fire-Rated Door

-Special-Lite builds FRP/Stainless Steel fire-rated doors using a fire-resistant mineral core in 30, 45, 60, and 90-minute rated versions.
+Special-Lite builds FRP/Stainless Steel fire-rated doors using a fire-resistant mineral core in fire ratings from 20 to 90 minutes.
 We chemically bond FRP face sheets to this mineral core.
 We screw-apply the stainless edges, then weld and buff the corners.
 Stainless steel vision lite kits are also an available option!

 Our fiberglass fire doors are hand measured throughout the entire process to ensure we meet specifications.
 Custom-built punches used by skilled craftspeople deliver precision edge preps on the stainless steel edge pieces.
 These punches prep for hardware such as mortise locks, strikes, and flush bolts.